AbbeyIT/python-oop-exercises/README.md

 # python-oop-exercises
-This contains different exercises regarding OOP that I learned from the YouTube.
+This contains different exercises regarding OOP that I learned.